 In 2023, the County of Ventura and House Farm Workers! were jointly awarded a $499,991 grant from SCAG through the Sustainable Communities Program – Civic Engagement, Equity and Environmental Justice (SCP-CEEEJ) funding, utilizing State REAP 2.0 funds.
 In addition, House Farm Workers! received $25,000 from the UC Thelma Hansen Fund Grant.
 Both grants will fund a portion of Phases 4 and 5.

-In January 2025, the Project Team and SCAG collectively selected a technical consultant team comprising of ARUP, Estolano Advisors, and Economic Planning Systems, who along with community partner House Farm Workers!, will collectively complete the following to implement Phases 4 and 5, which include the following items:
+In January 2025, the Project Team and SCAG collectively selected a technical consultant team comprising of ARUP, Estolano Advisors, and Economic Planning Systems, who along with community partner House Farm Workers!, are collectively completing the following to implement Phases 4 and 5:

-- Develop a Countywide Farmworker Housing Study which summarizes survey data and information from countywide housing elements on current agricultural trends, labor patterns, farmworker housing needs, and constraints to housing development; refine countywide sites inventory to identify suitable infill sites for farmworker housing; identify different housing typologies; review land use and development regulations/policies for each jurisdiction as constraints or advantages to farmworker housing; and identify potential financing strategies/funding gaps;
+1. Develop a Countywide Farmworker Housing Study (now known as the Research Report) which summarizes survey data and information from countywide housing elements on current agricultural trends, labor patterns, farmworker housing needs, and constraints to housing development; refine countywide sites inventory to identify suitable infill sites for farmworker housing; identify different housing typologies; review land use and development regulations/policies for each jurisdiction as constraints or advantages to farmworker housing; and identify potential financing strategies/funding gaps;

 For more information, or to get involved in upcoming engagements, please visit the Get Involved page.
 You can also contact Ruchita Kadakia at Ruchita.Kadakia@venturacounty.gov or House Farm Workers! at info@housefarmworkers.org